This site is intended only for residents of the United States and Puerto Rico.

 Save their number in your phone.
 A call from them may show up as “unknown caller” if you don’t have their number stored.

-• If you have a Copay Savings Card*: Have it handy so you can share card information with them
+• At this time, they will collect your co-payment, if applicable.
+If you have a Copay Savings Card*, share your card information with the pharmacy

 Important: Call your healthcare provider to check on the status.